SRay-2020/MP2---Language-Memory-Game/README.md

 ### **FUTURE FEATURES**

-- Game to include a play music function with audio (including background music and audio cues)
+- Game to include a play music function with audio (including background music and audio cues) when appropriate license free music can be obtained
 - User name prompt and input to be used and stored
 - User scores (number of flips) to be stored and displayed in a highscore field
 - Learned words feature which displays which cards have been matched and the corresponding words for those animals